 It also shows the features that you have already completed.

-The timeline view is a calendar that shows which features were worked on during certain time periods, providing you a high-level insight into how time got allocated.
+The ‘Timeline view‘ is a calendar showing which features were worked on during certain time periods, providing high-level insight into how time gets allocated.